Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * *NFT:* Intangible asset that is compatible with the ERC-721 standard (i.e. the unique intangible asset is abstracted from the concept of token, which is how the asset is represented on a blockchain).
 An NFT always exists in a world, which is itself in a universe.

-* *Universe* e.g. a blockchain, the Web2.0 internet, a private company’s database…
+* *Universe* e.g. a blockchain or parachain, the Web2.0 internet, a private company’s database…

 * *World (within a universe)* e.g. a smart contract or smart contract ecosystem, a website, a private company project…